Lantianqianmu/nftide-capint/README.md

 Overlapping alignments still require the overlap, exclusive-sequence and score checks; alignment ambiguity remains annotated.

-Earlier 10-bp and 30-bp gap limits have been removed.
-The Sanger-verified human breakpoint chr5:1295257 has 15-bp query gaps in the archived T9/N9 supporting alignments and a 23-bp gap in the corrected N10 merged-read alignment.
-These remain `sequenced_gap` calls with their anchor boundary coordinates and detected gap lengths.
-An unassigned query segment does not, by itself, establish its biological origin.
-Regression SAM fixtures are in `tests/fixtures/chr5_1295257/`.

 The HBV reference remains linear and sample-specific; this revision does not standardize HBV coordinates between samples or resolve circular-origin crossings.